 Hopkins is a past 4-H member, and has been an active volunteer in 4-H for years.
 He joined the Darlington Volunteer Fire Company at the age of 16, where h served as a firefighter and EMS member.
 After buying a home in Pylesville, he joined the Whiteford Volunteer Fire Company, where he is an active firefighter, EMS driver, and current president of the company.
 Hopkins has served in many other roles in the company as well.
 During the aftermath of Hurricane Katrina, he was sent by FMA to be deployed in Mississippi where he served over a month helping the citizens of the Gulf Coast.
 Hopkins also served on a number of other community groups.
 He is a member of Harford County’s Agricultural Advisory Board and is for saving the agricultural industry.

-By authority: Friends of Derek Hopkins, Franklin J. Hajek, CPA, Treasurer.
+By Authority: Friends of Derek Hopkins, Taylor James Gomez, Treasurer.